d12frosted/elpa-mirror/gnu/corfu-readme.txt

 4.1 Auto completion
 ───────────────────

-  Auto completion is disabled by default, but can be enabled by setting `corfu-auto' to t.
-Furthermore you may want to configure Corfu to quit completion eagerly, such that the completion popup stays out of your way when it appeared unexpectedly.
+  Auto completion is disabled by default for safety and unobtrusiveness.
+Note that completion can be vulnerable to arbitrary code execution.
+Auto completion can be enabled by setting `corfu-auto' to t.
+Only enable auto completion locally in trusted buffers or globally if you edit trusted files only.

+  You may want to configure Corfu to quit completion eagerly, such that the completion popup stays out of your way when it appeared unexpectedly.

   ┌────
   │ ;; Enable auto completion and configure quitting